-A. In Calendar Years 2012 and 2013, the County shall contribute seventy-three percent (73%) to the cost of the County's point-of-service health insurance plan for any employee who elects to participate in the program.
+A. During Calendar Years 2013, 2014 and 2015, the County shall contribute seventy-three percent (73%) to the cost of the County's preferred provider option insurance plan for any employee who elects to participate in the program.
 Participating employees shall contribute the remaining twenty-seven percent (27%).

-B. In Calendar Years 2012 and 2013, the County shall contribute seventy-eight percent (78%) to the cost of a prepaid group health plan or Health Maintenance Organization (HMO) for any employee who elects to participate in the program.
-Participating employees shall contribute the remaining twenty-two (22%).
+B. During Calendar Years 2013, 2014 and 2015, the County shall contribute seventy-eight percent (78%) to the cost of a prepaid group health plan or Health Maintenance Organization (HMO) for any employee who elects to participate in the program.
+Participating employees shall contribute the remaining twenty-two percent (22%).